Porfirio Díaz: Relations with the Catholic Church

 Díaz was a political pragmatist, seeing that the religious question re-opened political discord in Mexico.
 When he rebelled against Lerdo, Díaz had at least the tacit and perhaps even the explicit support of the Catholic Church.
 When he came to power in 1877, Díaz left the anti-clerical laws in place, but no longer enforced them as state policy, leaving that to individual Mexican states.
 This led to the re-emergence of the Church in many areas but in others a less full role.
 The Church flouted the Reform prohibitions against wearing clerical garb, there were open-air processions and Masses, and religious orders existed.
 The Church also recovered its property, sometimes through intermediaries, and tithes were again collected.
 The church regained its role in education, with the complicity of the Díaz regime which did not invest in public education.
 The Church also regained its role in running charitable institutions.
 Despite the increasingly visible role of the Catholic Church during the Porfiriato, the Vatican was unsuccessful in getting the reinstatement of a formal relationship between the papacy and Mexico, and the constitutional limitations of the Church as an institution remained as law.

 This modus vivendi between Díaz and the Church had pragmatic and positive consequences.
 Díaz did not publicly renounce liberal anti-clericalism, meaning that the Constitution of 1857 remained in place, but he did not enforce its anti-clerical measures.
 Conflict could reignite, but it was to the advantage of both the Church and the Díaz government for this arrangement to continue.
 If the Church did counter Díaz, he had the constitutional means to rein in its power.
 The Church regained considerable economic power, with conservative intermediaries holding lands for it.
 The Church remained important in education and charitable institutions.
 Other important symbols of the normalization of religion in late 19th century Mexico included: the return of the Jesuits (expelled by the Bourbon Charles III in 1767); the crowning of the Virgin of Guadalupe as "Queen of Mexico"; and the support of Mexican bishops for Díaz's work as a peacemaker.
 When the Mexican Revolution broke out in 1910, the Catholic Church was a staunch supporter of the Díaz regime.

 Economic liberalization under Díaz

 The Metlac railway bridge, an example of engineering achievement that overcame geographical barriers and allowed efficient movement of goods and people.
 Photo by Guillermo Kahlo.

-Hacienda Temozón refurbished into a Marriott-licensed hotel by night in 3 November 2018.
+Hacienda Temozón refurbished into a Marriott-licensed hotel by night on 3 November 2018.
 This hacienda was approached for industrial mass production during Porfiriato.